XTX Markets to participate in LME's gold and silver futures

-LONDON Electronic trading house XTX Markets will participate as a non-clearing member in the London Metal Exchange's new precious metals contracts when they launch on Monday, the LME said on Thursday.
+LONDON (Reuters) - Electronic trading house XTX Markets will participate as a non-clearing member in the London Metal Exchange's new precious metals contracts when they launch on Monday, the LME said on Thursday.

 The LME has developed the LMEprecious contracts with the World Gold Council, proprietary trader OSTC, and five banks, with which it has 50:50 revenue-sharing agreement that commits them to provide liquidity from day one.